sigoden/aichat/README.md

         max_tokens: 8192
 ```

-Check out [config.example.yaml](config.example.yaml) for all configuration items.
+Take a look at the [config.example.yaml](config.example.yaml) for the complete configuration details.

 There are some configurations that can be set through environment variables.
-Please see the [Environment Variables](https://github.com/sigoden/aichat/wiki/Environment-Variables) for details.
+For more information, please refer to the [Environment Variables](https://github.com/sigoden/aichat/wiki/Environment-Variables) page.

 ### Roles